mauriziospaccialbelli/Make_XZ/README.md

 - The bearings on motors axes (X1/X2, Y, Z).

-- Z sistem with one Z motor, closed belt and two trapezoidal screw Tr8 * 8-2p (4 starts).
-Less calibrations, more synchronization.

 - Beld tensioner on each axis.

-- Module X1 and X2: The first X module that mount the Make XZ, uses e3dv6 hotend with inductive probe for the hot bed (soon, we change the type of probe).
-The probes cross and reach only 40mm of offset between the modules "e3dv6_X1" and "e3dv6_X2".
-The e3dv6 module has two secondary modules: multimaterial module and fan nozzle module.
+- Module X1 and X2: The first X module that mount the Make XZ, uses e3dv6 hotend with ZPrep probe born in 3Dingegno.

 - Module multimaterial: Multimaterial module (work in progress) allows you to have different combo for the multimaterial with both X module, with double carriage things become even more interesting.
 However now we want to test a different approach... too many bowden tubes do not like us.